No second law of entanglement manipulation after all

 Here, however, we prove a general no-go result which shows that entanglement theory is fundamentally irreversible.
 Equivalently, we show from first principles that entanglement transformations cannot be governed by a single measure, and that an axiomatic second law of entanglement manipulation cannot be established.

-Our sole assumption is that entanglement manipulation by separated parties should be accomplished by means of operations that make the theory fully consistent, namely, that \emph{never transform an unentangled system into an entangled one.} By imposing only this requirement, we dispense with the need to make any assumptions about the structure of the considered processes: for example, we do not even posit that all intermediate transformations obey the laws of standard quantum mechanics, as previous works implicitly did.
+Our sole assumption is that entanglement manipulation by separated parties should be accomplished by means of operations that make the theory fully consistent, namely, that \emph{never transform an unentangled system into an entangled one.} This can be thought of as the analogue in the entanglement setting of the Kelvin--Planck statement of the second law, which in classical thermodynamics forbids the creation of resources (work) from objects which are not resourceful themselves (a single heat bath)~\cite{Kelvin, PLANCK}.
+By imposing only this requirement, we dispense with the need to make any assumptions about the structure of the considered processes: for example, we do not even posit that all intermediate transformations obey the laws of standard quantum mechanics, as previous works implicitly did.
 Instead, we only look at the initial and final states of the system, and demand that no resource, in this case entanglement, is generated in the overall transformation.
 This philosophy, hereafter termed \emph{axiomatic}, is analogous to that followed by the pioneers of thermodynamics --- and more recently by Lieb and Yngvason~\cite{Lieb-Yngvason} --- to establish truly universal versions of the second law.
 Such a general approach allows us to preclude the reversibility of entanglement under all physically-motivated manipulation protocols.

+Importantly, however, our conclusions remain unaffected even when the above assumptions are substantially relaxed.
+It is intuitive to ask whether irreversibility could be avoided with just a small amount of generated entanglement, restoring the hope for reversible transformations in practice.
+We disprove such a possibility by strengthening our result to show that, with a suitable choice of an entanglement measure such as the entanglement negativity~\cite{negativity}, it is necessary to generate macroscopically large quantities of entanglement in the process --- any smaller amount cannot break the fundamental irreversibility revealed in our work.
+In particular, as we argue below, macroscopic entanglement generation is the price one would have to pay in Brand\~{a}o and Plenio's framework~\cite{BrandaoPlenio1, BrandaoPlenio2} to restore reversibility.

 The most surprising aspect of our findings is not only the stark contrast with thermodynamics, but also the fact that several other quantum phenomena --- including quantum coherence and purity --- have been shown to be reversible in analogous axiomatic settings~\cite{RT-review}, and no quantum resource has ever been found to be irreversible under similar assumptions.
 Our result is thus a first of its kind: it highlights a fundamental difference between entanglement on one side, and thermodynamics and all other quantum resource theories known to date on the other.